tianshengs/tianshengs.github.io/DarAnalysis.md

 the subward layer can be added to QGIS and my PostGIS database.

 ### Data Analysis
-Here are the steps that I have done.
+Here are the steps for my spatial analysis.
 ```
 /* create a new view that contains all the hotels and guest houses in Dar es Salaam as dots*/
 CREATE TABLE HotelInDar AS